 - Avoid crowds.
-If you must be in a crowd, wear a mask, especially in waiting rooms. - Avoid all people (including family and friends) who have contagious diseases such as colds, flu, measles or chickenpox. - Check with your doctor about getting any vaccinations.
+If you must be in a crowd, wear a mask, especially in waiting rooms. - Avoid all people (including family and friends) who have contagious diseases such as colds, flu, coronavirus, measles or chickenpox. - Ask your doctor what vaccinations you may need.
 Find out if you should avoid people who have recently received immunizations with "live attenuated" organisms or viruses. - Wear gloves when gardening or cleaning up after young children or others, especially if you are cleaning up waste or bodily fluids. - Avoid activities that put you at risk for cuts, burns or other injuries. - Clean cuts and scrapes immediately.
 Rinse the wound under running water.
 Wash the skin around the wound with soap.
 To avoid irritation, don't use soap on the wound.
-Remove any debris in the wound with tweezers cleaned with alcohol.
-For serious wounds or if you cannot remove all debris, see a doctor. - Talk to your healthcare team about your pets.
+For serious wounds, see a doctor. - Talk to your healthcare team about your pets.
 Pets in good health can usually stay by your side during cancer treatment, but you may need to take extra precautions such as asking someone else to clean a cat's litter box or to handle animal waste.
+Keep pets up-to-date on vaccines and heartworm, flea and tick prevention.
 Do not adopt new pets.
 Avoid reptiles, chickens, ducks or rodents, which can carry salmonella and other germs.